 We performed a comparison between Mendix and Microsoft Azure App Service based on real PeerSpot user reviews.

-Find out in this report how the two Mobile Development Platforms solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a brilliant solution."
+Find out in this report how the two Mobile Development Platforms solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features are the integration and UI customization."

 "They are leading in the smart manufacturing, and connectivity space."